 Additional height, density, surface parking and relief to setbacks, landscaping and visitor parking.

 Chelsea Gardens is a residential project.
 The new tower will include additional parking and barrier-free units.
 There will not be balconies at the new building.

 There will be common areas for residents of the new building.

 A shadow study review was completed for Chelsea Gardens and revealed minimal shadowing impact for existing units.

 A traffic study was completed for Chelsea Gardens, which includes residents driving to and from the area during peak hours.

 The new building will have dedicated underground and surface parking.

 Applications for rent-up are not yet available at this stage in the planning process.

-January 2022: The Region of Peel hosts an informal community consultation with our planning consultants.
+- January 2022: The Region of Peel hosts an informal community consultation with our planning consultants.
+Access the recording.